 - The child is comforted and reassured first - The extent of the injury is assessed and if necessary, a call is made for medical support or an ambulance - First aid procedures are carried out where necessary, by a trained paediatric first aider - The person responsible for reporting accidents, incidents or near misses is the member of staff who saw the incident or was first to find the child where there are no witnesses - The accident or incident is recorded on an accident/incident form and it is reported to the nursery manager.
 Other staff who have witnessed the accident may also countersign the form and, in more serious cases, provide a statement.
 This should be done as soon as the accident is dealt with, whilst the details are still clearly remembered - Parents are shown the accident/incident form and informed of any first aid treatment given.
 They are asked to sign it the same day, or as soon as reasonably practicable after - The nursery manager reviews the accident/incident forms at least monthly for patterns, e.g. one child having a repeated number of accidents, a particular area in the nursery or a particular time of the day when most accidents happen.
-Any patterns are investigated by the nursery manager and all necessary steps to reduce risks are put in place - The nursery manager reports any serious accidents or incidents to the registered person for investigation for further action to be taken (i.e. a full risk assessment or report under Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR)) - The accident forms are kept for at least 21 years and three months
+Any patterns are investigated by the nursery manager and all necessary steps to reduce risks are put in place - The nursery manager reports any serious accidents or incidents to the registered person for investigation for further action to be taken (i.e. a full risk assessment or report under Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR)) - The accident forms are kept for at least 22 years - Where medical attention is required, a senior member of staff will notify the parent(s) as soon as possible whilst caring for the child appropriately